Alfresco/docs-alfresco/content-services/latest/support/index.md

 title: Supported platforms
 ---

-Here is a list of the individual components that have been through the complete Alfresco Quality Assurance and Certification activities for Alfresco Content Services.
+Here is a list of the individual components that have been through the complete Alfresco Quality Assurance and Certification activities for Alfresco Content Services 7.0.

 Last modified: **March 18 2021**